zhguo24/zhguo24.github.io/index.md

 ---

 # About
-I am a first year PhD student at the department of Computer Science and Engineering, The Chinese University of Hong Kong, supervised by Professor Irwin King.
-I received my M.S. degree from the University of Hong Kong in 2022, and my B.S. degree from the Beijing Institute of Technology in 2021.
+Hi.
+This is Zhihan GUO (郭芷含).
+I am a first year Ph.D. student at the [Department of Computer Science and Engineering] (https://www.cse.cuhk.edu.hk/) in [The Chinese University of Hong Kong] (https://www.cuhk.edu.hk/chinese/index.html), supervised by Professor [Irwin King] (https://www.cse.cuhk.edu.hk/irwin.king/home).
+I received my M.S. degree from the [University of Hong Kong] (https://www.hku.hk/) in 2022, and my B.S. degree from the [Beijing Institute of Technology] (https://english.bit.edu.cn/) in 2021.

 # Research Interests
-Machine Learning, Deep Learning, Natural Language Processing, Fact Checking, Fintech
+Machine Learning, Natural Language Processing, Fact Checking, Fintech

 <!--
 [Link to another page](./another-page.html).